powsybl/powsybl-open-rao/docs/input-data/crac/json.md

 ::::

 > 💡  **NOTE**
-> The network elements currently handled by FARAO's contingencies are: internal lines, interconnections, transformers,
+> The network elements currently handled by OpenRAO's contingencies are: internal lines, interconnections, transformers,
 > PSTs, generators, HVDCs, bus-bar sections, and dangling lines.

 ## Instants and States
 The instant is a moment in the chronology of a contingency event.
-Four instants kinds currently exist in FARAO:
+Four instants kinds currently exist in OpenRAO:
 - the **preventive** instant kind occurs before any contingency, and describes the "base-case" situation.
 A CRAC may contain only one instant of kind preventive.
 - the **outage** instant kind occurs just after a contingency happens, in a time too short to allow the activation of any